The good news about Jesus only makes sense in the context of Old Testament promises.

 This letter is from Paul, a slave of Christ Jesus, chosen by God to be an apostle and sent out to preach his Good News.
 2 God promised this Good News long ago through his prophets in the holy Scriptures.
 3 The Good News is about his Son, Jesus.
 In his earthly life he was born into King David’s family line, 4 and he was shown to be the Son of God when he was raised from the dead by the power of the Holy Spirit.
 He is Jesus Christ our Lord.
 5 Through Christ, God has given us the privilege and authority as apostles to tell Gentiles everywhere what God has done for them, so that they will believe and obey him, bringing glory to his name.
 Romans 1:1-5 (NLT)

-One of the best ways to study the key components of a good Gospel presentation is to examine how the first apostles preached.
-Due to attempts to streamline and mass market evangelism, we often reduce the Gospel to a simple presentation of what some call the “plan of salvation,” or The Four Spiritual Laws, or perhaps the Roman Road.
-None of these are “bad,” and many people have come to faith
+Due to attempts to streamline and mass market evangelism, we sometimes reduce the Gospel to a simple presentation of what some call the “plan of salvation,” or The Four Spiritual Laws, or perhaps the Roman Road.
+None of these are “bad,” and many people have come to faith using these.
+However, such short versions cannot possibly contain the full story.

 When Paul preached to the synagogue at Antioch of Pisidia in Acts Chapter 13, he laid out a classic presentation of the Gospel.
 Let’s take it apart to view its critical parts.

-At Pisidian Antioch, Paul spoke to Jews who well knew the history of Israel; nevertheless, he still summarized it in order to introduce Jesus as the fulfillment of God’s promises.
+After being asked to share a word of encouragement with the congregation, Paul began his speech by reviewing the history of God’s dealings with Israel.
 Paul began with the Exodus from Egypt and then mentioned how God gave them the Promised Land, raised up judges, and then gave them kings, specifically Saul and David.
 Paul’s goal was to get to David, because to this godly man God promised to raise up the Messiah.

 And when he had removed him, he raised up David to be their king, of whom he testified and said, ‘I have found in David the son of Jesse a man after my heart, who will do all my will.’
 23 Of this man’s offspring God has brought to Israel a Savior, Jesus, as he promised.
 Acts 13:22-23 (ESV)